 NB!
 Please specify a fallback URL whenever using any CTA function other than Link.
-In the event of a user's device not being able to perform the selected function (say, no SIM card installed) it will still be able to reach your campaign page.
+In this case, in the event of a user's device not being able to perform the selected function (say, no SIM card installed) the user will still be able to reach your campaign page.

 Setting Up Your Assets

-As the Call To Action bar appears as an overlay at the bottom of the creative, it's important to make sure that no important creative elements are obscured.
-When adding assets to your creative you'll be prompted to open the cropping tool, so you can see exactly how your creative will appear with CTA bar once it's live.
+As the call-to-action bar appears as an overlay at the bottom of the creative, it's important to make sure that no important creative elements are obscured.
+When adding assets to your creative you'll be prompted to open the cropping tool, so you can see exactly how your creative will appear, with the CTA bar, once it's live.

 Using Multiple CTA Types Per Creative

 If you have chosen a creative template that contains multiple assets, for example 3D Cube, Pixel Pages and Prism, it's possible to apply different CTA types to each asset.
-For example, one can open map, another trigger the SMS and another a phone call.
+For example, one can open a map, another trigger an SMS, and another a phone call.

 In feed Horizontal Panorama